-The idea behind the concept of a chunk's activation, A_i , is that the strength of activation reflects the likelihood (specifically, the log odds) of the chunk to be needed in the near future (Anderson & Schooler, 1991).
-This likelihood is determined by three factors: the chunk's usefulness in the past, B_i , its usefulness in the current context, S_i , and a random noise component, ε :
+The idea behind the concept of a chunk's activation, $A_i$ , is that the strength of activation reflects the likelihood (specifically, the log odds) of the chunk being needed in the near future (Anderson & Schooler, 1991).
+This likelihood is determined by three factors: the chunk's usefulness in the past, $B_i$ , its usefulness in the current context, $S_i$ , and a random noise component, $\varepsilon$ :

-$$A_i = B_i + S_i + \varepsilon.
-(3)$$
+$$A_i = B_i + S_i + \varepsilon. \tag{3}$$

-The chunk's usefulness in the past is reflected by the base-level activation, B_i .
+The chunk's usefulness in the past is reflected by the base-level activation, $B_i$ .
 ACT-R predicts that the more often a chunk has been retrieved from memory and the more recent these retrievals were, the higher its activation.
-This prediction can explain empirical findings that show explanations with high base-rates of occurrence to be generated more often and earlier than explanations with low base-rates.
-Although the effects of an explanation's previous use are an interesting aspect of memory effects in diagnostic reasoning, they are not the focus of the current paper.
+This prediction can explain empirical findings that show explanations with high base rates of occurrence are generated more often and earlier than explanations with low base rates.
+Although the effects of an explanation's previous use are an interesting aspect of memory effects in diagnostic reasoning, they are not the focus of the current article.
 Therefore, base levels were kept at a constant level in the model.
 This was plausible because participants received extensive training on the task (leading to a saturation effect) and all symptoms and explanations appeared equally often in the experiment.

-The important factor for our research question is the second part of Equation 2: the chunk's usefulness in the current context, S_i .
+The important factor for our research question is the second part of Equation 2: the chunk's usefulness in the current context, $S_i$ .
 A chunk's usefulness in the current context reflects the likelihood that the chunk will be needed given the information currently available from the environment.
-In diagnostic reasoning, the current context is defined by the to-be-explained observations (e.g., the medical symptoms displayed by a patient; Arocha, et al., 2005; Johnson & Krems, 2001; Thomas, et al., 2008).
-ACT-R predicts that an explanation i, that is stored in long-term memory, receives activation, S_i , from each observation j that is currently stored in working memory10 as described by Equation 4:
+In diagnostic reasoning, the current context is defined by the to-be-explained observations (e.g., the medical symptoms displayed by a patient; Arocha et al., 2005; Johnson & Krems, 2001; Thomas et al., 2008).
+ACT-R predicts that an explanation i that is stored in long-term memory receives activation, $S_i$ , from each observation j that is currently stored in working memory, as described by Equation 4:

-$$S_i = \sum_j W_j S{ji}, \tag{4}$$
+$$S_i = \sum_j W_j S{ji},\tag{4}$$

-where the amount of spreading activation, S_i , is determined by the associative strength, S{ji} , between explanation i and observation j, scaled by the amount of activation that can be spread from working memory, W_j .
-As we will describe in detail below, we manipulated this scaling parameter, W_j , to implement different ways of sequential information integration in the different models.
-The associative strength, S{ji} , represents the extent to which observation j increases or reduces the likelihood that the explanation i is needed from memory.
+where the amount of spreading activation, $S_i$ , is determined by the associative strength, $S{ji}$ , between explanation i and observation j, scaled by the amount of activation that can be spread from working memory, $W_j$ .
+As we describe in detail below, we manipulated this scaling parameter, $W_j$ , to implement different ways of sequential information integration in the different models.
+The associative strength, $S{ji}$ , represents the extent to which observation j increases or reduces the likelihood that the explanation i is needed from memory.
 This relationship can be described by a log conditional probability ratio (Anderson & Lebiere, 1998):

-$$S{ji} = \log \frac{p(\text{observation}{j} | \text{explanation}{i})}{p(\text{observation}{j} | \text{not explanation}{i})},$$ (5)

-where the numerator describes the probability that observation j has been observed when explanation i is needed (i.e., is valid in this context) and the denominator describes the probability that j has been observed when i is not needed.
-Using an example, the equation describes the probability for observing the symptom cough while having the flu divided by the probability for observing cough while not having the flu.
-As the likelihood to observe cough is higher when having the flu is higher than when not having the flu, Equation 5 predicts a positive associative strength between cough and flu.
-In contrast, if an observation

-(cough) does not support an explanation (pregnancy), the likelihood to observe cough when the patient is pregnant decreases.
+$$S{ji} = \log \frac{p(\text{observation}j \mid \text{explanation}i)}{p(\text{observation}j \mid \text{not explanation}i)}, \quad (5)$$ where the numerator describes the probability that observation j has been observed when explanation i is needed (i.e., is valid in this context) and the denominator describes the probability that j has been observed when i is not needed.
+Using an example, the equation describes the probability for observing the symptom cough while having the flu divided by the probability for observe cough is higher when having the flu.
+As the likelihood to observe cough and flu.
+In contrast, if an observation (cough) does not support an explanation (pregnancy), the likelihood to observe cough when the patient is pregnant decreases.
 This results in a negative associative strength.